johndimm/filterpanel-csv/README.md

 - to avoid an infinite update loop and
 - because we want the originating filter to remain in place.

 Otherwise, the originating filter would be reduced to a single line.
+By ignoring the original filter during the update, we allow the user to switch from one category to another with a single click.

 ## The goals of this approach: